Saucony Peregrine 16 trail running shoe review 2026

 Cons: Drawbacks to consider

 There is very little to dislike about this trail runner.
-It is currently my number one shoe for hiking and running, I have owned 5 pairs to date, and will continue to buy them.
+It is currently my number one shoe for hiking and running, I have owned 5 pairs to date, and will continue to buy them as my go-to mountain shoe.

 This is where I think Saucony could improve: